Leadwerks/Benchmarks/README.md

 This test evaluates each engine's efficiency when performing skinned animation.
 Each model has a unique skeleton that animates independently.

 In Unity, GPU skinning is enabled with the maximum bones set to four.
 In Utra Engine GPU skinning is always enabled.
-I did not know how to start the animation at a random frame, otherwise I would have to show that each skeleton is unique.
+I did not know how to start the animation at a random frame in Unity, otherwise I would have to show that each skeleton is unique.

 ### Draw Calls ###